 I have a feeling that when there is something about agile, it means scrum or kanban.
-But it's not just that.
-It's definitely one way how to be agile, but it's not a synonym.
+But it’s not just that.
+It’s definitely one way how to be agile, but it’s not a synonym.
 The most important thing about being agile is communication.
-You can actually use any system (at least I think so) but without communication you will be hardly agile.
-To explain what I mean I just describe two current situation.
+You can actually use any system (at least I think so) but without communication, you will be hardly agile.
+To explain what I mean I just describe two current situations.

 First from my day job: I work with a small team on a project which should help to build a better Internet.
-We have no planing (as described in the scrum), no stand-ups, no boards, no retrospectives, no regular meeting.
+We have no planning (as described in the scrum), no stand-ups, no boards, no retrospectives, no regular meeting.
 But everything works very well and in a very agile way.
-I visit company in London once in a while, usually once per two months, where we discuss several things:
+I visit a company in London once in a while, usually once per two months, where we discuss several things:

-- I show demo of what we have done since the last meeting and then we discuss how it met (or not) their expectations.
+- I show a demo of what we have done since the last meeting and then we discuss how it met (or not) their expectations.

 - What should we focus on for next month or two.
 They explain in detail what they need and why.
 That “why” is very important because thanks to that I can offer maybe another “what”.
-Something what can fulfill their needs much more or something similar which will cost much less money (or effort if you want).
+Something that can fulfill their needs much more or something similar which will cost much less money (or effort if you want).

 - They also update their view what should roughly come next to just have an idea.
 That can help us to prepare better our code base and architecture.
 But we don’t discuss it in details because always those details change during the next month or two.
 Always.

 - Also, we share a long-term view to have the same focus in mind.
 To not be lost in details and not forget what we are building.
 That’s important so nobody needs to dictate who will do what and how.
 If everybody knows the goal, then everybody can go that way without pushing which is much better.